ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                   November 2020

+   1. Mail Receivers MUST query the DNS for a DMARC TXT record at the DNS domain matching the one found in the RFC5322.From domain in the message.
+A possibly empty set of records is returned.

    2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.